The Ultimate Guide to Opening an Art Gallery

 Get a deeper knowledge of the artists creating this specific type of art, both prominent fixtures and emerging talent.
 Being able to explain each piece of art, its meaning, and its relevance in the genre will make your gallery stand out as one that buyers can trust.

 “I started out knowing a lot of people in the art world.
-I worked with several galleries before launching my own space in 2004,” said Michael Foley of this spacious art gallery in New York City (pictured above).
+I worked with several galleries before launching my own space in 2004,” said Michael Foley, owner of a spacious art gallery in New York City.
 He also notes, “I had a head start, and that really helped.”

 You’re a busy professional.
 Our 8 ways to earn money from your space (without lifting a finger) can help!